Communicating over spiritual science

 - the process of communicating spiritual science, the lecturing, attitude of soul, etc.

 - the importance of the group process, and the essential exchange not of thinking but especially of feeling and willing.
-Hence communication to eachother in groups, and to others, a form of spreading the knowledge but also 'creating a new center'.
+Hence communication to eachother in groups, and to others, a form of spreading the knowledge but also 'creating a new center' (see eg Schema FMC00.188 below)

 Other aspects of communication not covered here is

-- communication and attitude to our fellow human beings and beloved ones around us who are not open or even scorn us for studying spiritual scien
+- communication and attitude to our fellow human beings and beloved ones around us, who are not open or even scorn us for studying, believing, or living spiritual science

 - communication towards non-incarnated souls between death and a new birth (to follow as part of Reincarnation).